Please note the dates! We'd love to see you in Millom

 Dr ANDREW FRAYN, of Edinburgh Napier University, has confirmed that he will speak, and lead a discussion, on the opening day of the Norman Nicholson Festival this summer.
 Andrew specialises in 20th century literature and has given public lectures on different aspects of Nicholson's work.
 We are really looking forward to hearing him when he joins us on Saturday June 29th in Millom.

-More announcements about the Festival will be made in the near future, both here and also on Twitter (@nnicholsonpoet) and Facebook (Norman Nicholson Society).
+Stay up to date with news about the Festival, both here and also on Twitter (@nnicholsonpoet) and Facebook (Norman Nicholson Society).